Common Career Mistakes and How to Avoid Them

 Which Ways Can You Network Better?

-- Attend professional meetings
+- Attend professional events

-- Join online forums that are related to your specialization
+- Join online forums and communities related to your subject

-- Volunteer for work in the organization
+- Volunteer for organizational work

 - Participate in employee resource groups